 Back before I first left the United States in 2012, I’d often use price comparison websites when trying to find parts for computers and system builds.
-These sites tracked prices from hundreds of small vendors, some of which had brick and mortar stores, others wer storage warehouses, and others were simply drop shippers.
+These sites tracked prices from hundreds of small vendors, some of which had brick and mortar stores, others were storage warehouses, and others were simply drop shippers.
 Upon returning to the country, I found that most of the old comparisons sites I used were void of those smaller individual stores, replaced by less than a dozen of the big retailers.
 While I was away, the era of the mom-and-pop e-commerce website had ended, with most retailers now using marketplaces provided by the large players like Amazon, eBay, Newegg and others.

-In 2000, Amazon decided to open up their platform, allowing other merchants, who carried products Amazon didn’t,1 Vendors could now display their items under the Amazon moniker.
+In 2000, Amazon decided to open up their platform, allowing other merchants, who carried products Amazon didn’t1.
+Vendors could now display their items under the Amazon moniker.
 It changed the model from Amazon being a monolithic warehouse seller, to being closer to eBay with hundreds or thousands of independent stores.
-Over the past several years, many other large online retailers have migrated to this model, including Newegg and Reverb.
+Over the past several years, many other large on-line retailers have migrated to this model, including Newegg and Reverb.

 “…at the time, eBay was the successful one and Amazon was like, ‘alright, well maybe we should do what eBay does’, so they tried doing auctions and it doesn’t [sic] work … but the thing they stumbled on that was like a big success, was just taking other peoples’ stuff and tossing it into their inventory as though it were all the same as just Amazon selling it themselves…“ -The Magic Store, Reply All (podcast)2

 At one time, brick and mortar stores would often build a website to supplement their local sales.
-This evolved into these same merchants also creating eBay stores to push their offerings, and used or refurbished items.
+This evolved into these same merchants also creating eBay stores to push their offerings, as well as used or refurbished items.
 Of course, there were businesses which started off as on-line only, with no physical retail presence, and now we seem to have come full circle.
 People who want to get into e-commerce must first establish stores on Amazon, eBay, Newegg and others, sometimes building their own software around those marketplace APIs.
 Having an independent website, or on-line catalog, is now a secondary focus.

 These large, conglomerated presences do lead to major retail issues.
 Before Amazon opened its marketplace, eBay buyers were often weary of situations involving scams, misrepresented items, low-quality merchandise, and counterfeit products.
 As Amazon has grown and allowed more sellers, they too have started to experience similar issues.